X-rays5/FiveM-Loadingscreen/README.md

 4. After that the loading screen wil be setup

-5. You can use music bu uncommenting the audio part in the index.html file.
+5. You can use music by uncommenting the audio part in the index.html file.